hoereth/i18n-maven-plugin/doc/README_JAVASCRIPT.md

-# Getting Started with an XCode project
+# Getting Started with a Web / Javascript project

 ## pom.xml